 Skip to content

-Live cultures can be taken in almost any circumstances and by all ages.
-More information can be found in our frequently asked questions.
+Probiotics, sometimes referred to as live cultures, can be taken in almost any circumstances and by all ages.
+More information can be found in our frequently asked questions section.
 However, there are a very small number of circumstances when we recommend that they are NOT taken without a discussion with your doctor first as they may be contraindicated with either a medical condition or another drug.

-Live cultures are not recommended for those with serious medical conditions eg. those who are severely immunosuppressed, have pancreatitis, are in the ICU, have melaena, have a central venous catheter, infants with short bowel syndrome, or to patients with open wounds following major surgery; unless under a doctor's care.
-Pregnant or breastfeeding women should consult their doctor before taking certain live cultures.
+Live cultures are not recommended for those with serious medical conditions eg. those who are severely immunosuppressed, have pancreatitis, are in the ICU, have melaena (dark blood in their stool), have a central venous catheter, infants with short bowel syndrome, or to patients with open wounds following major surgery; unless under a doctor's care.
+Pregnant or breastfeeding women should also consult their doctor before taking certain live cultures.

-There are no known contraindications with medical drugs or supplements, however there are some considerations when taking live cultures with certain medications or supplements:
+There are no known contraindications with medical drugs or other supplements, however there are some considerations which should be kept in mind when taking live cultures with certain medications or supplements:

 Can I take live cultures if I am taking Warfarin?

 Can I take live cultures if I have diabetes?